An unexpected stochastic dominance: Pareto distributions, dependence, and diversification: Introduction

 \section{Introduction}

-Pareto distributions are arguably the most important class of heavy-tailed loss distributions, due to their connection to regularly varying tails, extreme value theory, and power laws in economics and social networks; see, e.g., \cite{EKM97}, \cite{DF06} and \cite{G09}.
+Pareto distributions are arguably the most important class of heavy-tailed loss distributions, due to their connection to regularly varying tails, Extreme Value Theory (EVT), and power laws in economics and social networks; see, e.g., \cite{EKM97}, \cite{DF06} and \cite{G09}.
 In quantitative risk management, Pareto distributions are frequently used to model losses from catastrophes such as earthquakes, hurricanes, and wildfires; see, e.g., \cite{embrechts1999extreme}.
-They are also widely used in economics for wealth distributions (e.g., \cite{T20}) and modeling the tails of financial asset losses and operational risks (e.g., \cite{MFE15}). \cite{andriani2007beyond} contains over $80$ references to diverse fields of applications.
-By the Pickands-Balkema-de Haan Theorem (\cite{P75} and \cite{BD74}), generalized Pareto distributions are the only possible non-degenerate limiting distributions of the residual life time of random variables exceeding a high level.
+They are also widely used in economics for wealth distributions (e.g., \cite{T20}) and modeling the tails of financial asset losses and operational risks (e.g., \cite{MFE15}); applications of power laws in economics, finance, and insurance are treated in \cite{ibragimov2015heavy} and \cite{ibragimov2017heavy}. \cite{andriani2007beyond} listed over $80$ examples of power laws in diverse fields of applications.
+By the Pickands-Balkema-de Haan Theorem (\cite{P75} and \cite{BD74}), generalized Pareto distributions are the only possible non-degenerate limiting distributions of the residual lifetime of random variables exceeding a high level.

+In the realm of banking and insurance, distributions with infinite mean occur as a possible mathematical model in several contexts.
+For instance, catastrophic losses, operational losses, large insurance losses, and financial returns from technological innovations are often modelled by Pareto distributions without finite mean; see \cite{EKM97} in the context of extreme value theory, \cite{hofert2012statistical} on nuclear power accidents, and the more recent \cite{cheynel2022fraud} on modeling fraud.
+In risk management, such infinite-mean models often lead to intriguing phenomena, such as the diversification disaster studied by \cite{IJW09,IJW11}.